 A simple recipe for Grilled Branzino with flavorful Preserved Lemon Gremolata – a flavorful Mediterranean meal that can be made in 35 minutes!
 (Feel free to substitute other whole fish!)
 No preserved lemons?
-No problem, see recipe notes!
+No problem; see the recipe notes!

 Relax.
 Nothing is in control.
 Linda Baffa

-Grilled whole fish is surprisingly fast and easy, and comes together in 30 minutes flat!
-Feel free to substitute other whole fish, if you can’t find Branzino!
+Grilling a whole fish is surprisingly fast and easy, and it comes together in 30 minutes flat!
+If you can’t find Branzino, feel free to substitute other whole fish.

 What is Branzino?